retrogrand/LogosOS/README.md

-# Logos OS — A Runtime for Relational Intelligence
+# LogosOS — A Runtime for Relational Intelligence

 ---

-## Section 1: Relational Intelligence and the Logos OS
+## Section 1: Relational Intelligence and Nexus Prism

 This project begins with a simple claim: **intelligence is not what resides within a system, but what arises between systems.**
 That is, intelligence is *relational*—the capacity to respond aptly within evolving fields of context, contact, and consequence.
 [Ce7]